Posted on Leave a comment

 Do electrolytes calm the nervous system?

-Electrolytes support nerve signaling and hydration, which can improve overall steadiness, but they don’t directly calm an overactive nervous system the way magnesium does.
+Electrolytes support hydration and nerve signaling, which can help you feel more balanced, but they do not usually calm an overactive nervous system the way magnesium can.

 Can I use magnesium and electrolytes together?

 Yes.
-Many people use electrolytes earlier in the day and magnesium in the evening, depending on energy and stress levels.
+Many people use electrolytes earlier in the day for hydration and magnesium later in the day when they want more relaxation support.

 Why do some electrolytes include magnesium?

-Small amounts of magnesium help support muscle and nerve function, but the dose is usually much lower than what’s used for calming or sleep support.
+Some electrolyte formulas include magnesium to support muscle and nerve function, but the amount is often lower than what people typically look for when using magnesium specifically for calm or sleep support.